Jira chatbot: The complete guide to automating your service desk

 Evaluating Jira chatbot solutions

-When you decide to get a Jira chatbot, you’ll generally find two main options: using Atlassian’s own tool or looking at third-party apps on the marketplace.
-Each has its upsides and downsides.
+When you decide to get a Jira chatbot, you’ll generally find two main options: using Atlassian's own tool or looking at third-party apps on the marketplace.
+Each has its strengths.

 The native option: Atlassian’s virtual agent

 Atlassian offers its own virtual agent powered by Atlassian Intelligence, which is built right into Jira Service Management.
-It’s a decent tool that can pull answers from your Confluence knowledge base and integrates well with Slack and Microsoft Teams.
+It’s a powerful tool that can pull answers from your Confluence knowledge base and integrates seamlessly with Slack and Microsoft Teams.

 Third-party Jira chatbot marketplace apps